What are Grants?

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The Supplemental Educational Opportunity Grant is a federally-funded grant available on a limited basis to students who demonstrate high financial need, low Expected Family Contribution (EFC), and are Pell Grant recipients.
+The Supplemental Educational Opportunity Grant is a federally-funded grant available on a limited basis to students who demonstrate high financial need, have a low Expected Family Contribution (EFC), and are Pell Grant recipients.
 There is a limited amount of funding for the FSEOG.

 Talent Incentive Program (TIP) Grant

 The Talent Incentive Program Grant provides grant assistance to the most financially needy and educationally disadvantaged Wisconsin resident students attending colleges and universities in the State of Wisconsin.
 First-time freshmen students are nominated for the TIP Grant by the school financial aid offices or by counselors of the Wisconsin Educational Opportunity Programs.
 To continue to receive the TIP Grant, students must continue to show financial need.
 Eligibility cannot exceed 10 semesters.

 The Wisconsin Grant program provides grant assistance to undergraduate Wisconsin residents enrolled at least half-time in degree or certificate programs at University of Wisconsin, Wisconsin Technical College System, or Tribal institutions.
 Awards are based on financial need.
 Eligibility cannot exceed ten semesters.